Preparing for your PIP assessment

 - ask for an interpreter or signer if you need one - do this at least 2 working days before your assessment so they have time to organise it

 - ask for the person carrying out the assessment to be the same gender as you, if that’s important to you

-- ask if you can make an audio recording of the assessment - you must ask to do this before your assessment and ask the centre about the rules for using recording equipment
+- ask if you can make an audio recording of the assessment - you must do this 3 days before your assessment and ask your provider about the rules for using recording equipment

 Changing the venue

-If the location of your assessment is more than 90 minutes away by public transport you may be offered an alternative location or home visit.
+If the location of your assessment is more than 90 minutes away by public transport and you have difficulty travelling long distances, you might be offered an alternative location or home visit.

-You might be offered a home visit instead of a having to go to an assessment centre, if your GP normally visits you in your home.
+If your GP normally visits you in your home, you might be offered a home visit instead of a having to go to an assessment centre.

 How to ask for an adjustment

-To ask for an adjustment, phone the assessment centre using the number on your appointment letter.
-If you ask for an adjustment and it’s not made, this could be discrimination - contact your local Citizens Advice in England and Wales or in Scotland for more help.
+To ask for an adjustment, phone your assessment provider using the number on your appointment letter.
+If you ask for an adjustment and it’s not made, this could be discrimination - contact your local Citizens Advice for more help.

 Warning: you must go to your assessment